Expressways of Henan

 Henan, a Chinese province on the central plain area, has an expansive network consisting of national-level and provincial level expressways.
-As of 2017, the province had 6523 km of expressways.
-99 out of the 109 county-level divisions of Henan has expressway connections.
+As of 2025, the province had 10088 km of expressways.
+All of the counties in Henan has expressway connections.

 Numbering

 The national-level expressways are numbered with a letter prefix G, which is short for "guojia" in Chinese meaning "national".
 For provincial-level expressways, a letter prefix S, which is short for "shengji" (province level).
 The numbering of provincial-level expressways in Henan follows the rules below: